j3sv1n/pi-lyrics/README.md

 └── secret.key         # Session secret
 ```

-### Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For questions or issues, please check the troubleshooting section or create an issue in the repository.